Classifying strict discrete opfibrations with lax morphisms: Lifting theorem

 \begin{example} In the special case \(X = 1\), being cartesian at \(a\) means that for every term \(t(b_1, \ldots , b_n)\), it is the case that

-For \(T\) the free symmetric monoidal category 2-monad on \(\Cat\) is easy to see this corresponds to the characteristic representability of products (we will come back to this example shortly, in \cref{mc-0020}).
+For \(T\) the free symmetric monoidal category 2-monad on \(\Cat\) is easy to see this corresponds to the characteristic representability of products.

-In general, the above definition is quite literally expressing the fact that the corepresentables at \(a\), which normally are just lax \(T\)-morphisms, be actually \emph{pseudo}.
+In general, the above is quite literally expressing the fact that the corepresentables at \(a\), which normally are just lax \(T\)-morphisms, be actually \emph{pseudo}.
 This is \cref{mc-001U}. \end{example}

-\begin{example}[{Spanish double categories}] A \textbf{spanish} double category (`span-like' in Definition 5.3.1.5 of \cite{myers-2021-book}) is one where any 2-cell out of a unit and into a composite, as below left, factors uniquely as below right:
+\begin{example}[{Spanish double categories}] A \textbf{spanish} double category (`span-like' in Definition 5.3.1.5 of \cite{myersCategoricalSystemsTheory2023}) is one where any 2-cell out of a unit and into a composite, as below left, factors uniquely as below right:

-Consider now the free double category 2-monad \(\mathrm{fc}\) on \(\mathrm{Graph}(\Cat)\) (see \cref{djm-00KE}).
-A strict object \(a:1 \to A\) in a double category \(A\) is simply an object of \(A\), and \(A\) is spanish exactly when it is \(\mathrm{fc}\)-cartesian at all its objects.
-Indeed, an object of \(\mathrm{fc}(a/A)\) is a composite of triangles such as above right, while \(\alpha \times _A \partial _1\) is comprised of single triangles as above left.
-The cartesian defect of \(a\) composes a series of triangles, and asking this map invertible means having unique factorizations as required. \end{example}
+Consider now the free double category 2-monad \(T\) on \(\mathrm{Graph}(\Cat)\) (as considered in \cref{sec:intro}).
+A strict object \(a:1 \to A\) in a double category \(A\) is simply an object of \(A\), and \(A\) is spanish exactly when it is \(T\)-cartesian at all its objects.
+Indeed, an object of \(T(a/A)\) is a composite of triangles such as above right, while \(\alpha \times _A \partial_1\) is comprised of single triangles as above left.
+The cartesianness defect of \(a\) composes a series of triangles, and asking this map invertible means having unique factorizations as required.

-To capture, instead, the cartesianity of cartesian monoidal categories, we must necessarily check at \emph{colax} global elements (i.e. comonoids), though such a definition would be unsatisfying as it would not necessarily exhaust all objects.
-For instance (we thank Vincent Moreau for this example), in \(\Cat\), \(A=\mathrm{Top}\) with its unique symmetric monoidal closed structure (see \cite{cincura-1979-tensor}, \cite{pedicchio-1986-good}) is cartesian only at the discrete spaces.

-Therefore, for a \(T\)-algebra \((A,\alpha )\), we must distinguish between \textbf{unstructured objects}, which are just objects \(a:X \to A\) of its carrier \(A\), and \textbf{\(T\)-co/structured objects}, which are co/lax \(T\)-morphisms \(a:X \to A\).
-When \(T\) is the free monoidal category monad, an unstructured object is just an object; a colax structured object is a comonoid, while a lax structured object is a monoid.
-The goal of the reminder of the section is to define cartesianity at unstructured global objects.